meugur/meugur.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at Yale University, working with [Prof. Abhishek Bhattacharjee](https://cs.yale.edu/homes/abhishek) in the Computer Systems Lab.
+I am a first year PhD student at Yale University working with [Prof. Abhishek Bhattacharjee](https://cs.yale.edu/homes/abhishek) in the Computer Systems Lab.
 Previously, I obtained my BS/MS from the University of Michigan, where I worked with Prof. Baris Kasikci, Prof. Mosharaf Chowdhury, Prof. Harsha Madhyastha, and Tanvir Ahmed Khan.

 Research
 ======